dsc-courses/dsc80-2023-wi/syllabus.md

 All assignments must be submitted by 11:59PM San Diego time on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

-You have **eight** “slip days” to use throughout the quarter on *any* deadline, including a lab, project, project checkpoint, or a discussion assignment.
+You have **6 "slip days"** to use throughout the quarter on *any* deadline, including a lab, project, project checkpoint, or an extra-credit lab reflection assignment.
 A slip day extends the deadline of any by 24 hours.

+- On labs and extra-credit lab reflections, you may use up to 1 slip day.
+These assignments will not be accepted more than 24 hours after the deadline.
-You cannot turn in any assignments more than 48 hours late, meaning that **you cannot use more than 2 slip days on any assignment**.
+- On projects and project checkpoints, you may use up to 2 slip days.
+These assignments will not be accepted more than 48 hours after the deadline.
+Note that you will not be able to use slip days on Project 5.

 Slip days will be applied automatically at the end of the quarter, but it's your responsibility to keep track of how many you have left.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58 PM just as you go to submit your assignment.
-Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all eight, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.
+Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all 6, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.

-If you happen to run out of slip days, you can still submit assignments up to 2 days late.
-After you run out of slip days:
-- Assignments submitted 0.001 to 24 hours late will have their score multipled by 0.8 (so if your score is 15/16, it will be reduced to 12/16)
-- Assignments submitted 24.001 to 48 hours late will have their score multiplied by 0.6 (so if your score is 15/16, it will be reduced to 9/16)
-- Assignments submitted more than 48 hours late will receive a 0

 ### Regrade Requests

-Most of the projects and labs are autograded, but some questions are manually graded.
+Most of the labs and projects are autograded, but some questions are manually graded.
 If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **one week** of the grades being released.